 The tract has about 800 feet of common boundary with the Lake Russel project.
 The Project includes ±26,650 acres of water surrounded by ±26,500 acres of public land.
 The US Army Corps of Engineers manages the lake project.
 The water level fluctuates less than other lakes in the area and is typically held within ±5 feet of full pool.
 Private exclusive use is not permitted on the shoreline.
 From the lake, you will not see privately-owned boat docks, launching ramps, buildings, or clearings along the shore.
 Photos of the lake were taken from adjacent public land, not the property itself.

-This property has more than 150 feet of frontage on Highway 81, and access from Latimer Boat Ramp Road (formerly named Sawmill Road) with over ±100 feet of frontage there.
-Electric and water lines run along Highway 81.
+This property has about 200 feet of frontage on Highway 81, and access from Latimer Boat Ramp Road (formerly named Sawmill Road) with over 100 feet of frontage there.
+Electric, water and high speed internet lines run along Highway 81.